Like a Rolling Stone: Themes

-One interpretation was formulated in Jean-Michel Buizard's 2021 essay, Like a Rolling Stone Revisited: Une relecture de Dylan [French:A Re-reading of Dylan], which sheds new light on the possible identity of Miss Lonely and company.
+One interpretation was formulated in Jean-Michel Buizard's 2021 book Like a Rolling Stone Revisited: Une relecture de Dylan (French for A Re-reading of Dylan), which sheds new light on the possible identity of Miss Lonely and company.
 The central idea is that in 1965, the young Dylan remained secretly haunted by the country blues, which formed the framework of his first album (Bob Dylan, 1962) and of which he would say in 2004 in his Chronicles: "it was a counterpart of myself".
 The song is then conceived as a half-historical half-imaginary tale in which the old blues, once sovereign in the Southern countryside, surrounded by its servants, the bluesmen, finds itself alone and abandoned in the 1940s, when these same bluesmen, following the great wave of migration of the black population, left for the cities of the North and founded there a modern blues, electrified and emptied of its roots.
 Miss Lonely is thus "an allegory of country blues".

-Muddy Waters, author in 1950 of a well-known blues entitled "Rollin' Stone", is emblematic of this great history of the blues.
+Muddy Waters, author of the 1950 blues songs entitled "Rollin' Stone", is an example of this history.
 He is the one we find as a "diplomat" shouldering his guitar (the "Siamese cat") on the train (the "chrome horse") that took him to Chicago in 1943, where he transformed the blues of his childhood into the city blues that made him famous ("he took from you everything he could steal").
-Other legendary bluesmen appear in the song: presumably Blind Lemon Jefferson as "the mystery tramp" in the second verse and Robert Johnson, "Napoleon in rags", in the final one.
+Other notable bluesmen appear in the song: presumably Blind Lemon Jefferson as "the mystery tramp" in the second verse and Robert Johnson, "Napoleon in rags", in the final one.